bids-standard/bep001/src/02-common-principles.md

 example is just a convention that can be useful for organizing raw, source, and derived data while maintaining BIDS compliancy of the raw data folder.

+### Symbolic links

+Quantitative images/maps should be stored in the `derivatives` folder, but can be symbolic linked to the corresponding raw data directory to facilitate the easy use of these images as input to processing workflows implemented as BIDS-apps.

+For example, the quantitative map `derivatives/sub-01/anat/sub-01_R1.nii.gz` may be linked as `sub-01/anat/sub-01_T1w.nii.gz` to be used as a standard structural image for functional MRI processing pipelines.

 ## The Inheritance Principle

 Any metadata file (`.json`, `.bvec`, `.tsv`, etc.) may be defined at any